bhsingleton/skinblender/README.md

 > mayapy.exe -m ensurepip --upgrade --user

 Now you can install the necessary dependencies using:
-> mayapy.exe -m pip install six --user
+> mayapy.exe -m pip install scipy --user

-Be sure to repeat this for: six, Qt.py and scipy.

 ## Usage
 Once you've downloaded ezskinblender, move the folder into one of the Maya script directories.